iamcrypto/repo4-vercel/README.md

 ```
 port = 3000
- "start": "nodemon --exec ./node_modules/.bin/babel-node src/server.js" to be set on vps server
+ "start": "nodemon --exec ./node_modules/.bin/babel-node server.js" to be set on vps server

 npm init

 npm start
 ```
-#Setup Locally with nodejs version 23.
+#Setup Locally with nodejs version 20.
-you can also include given node mudules to save time
+you can also include given node mudules to save time (extract from zip)

 visit http://localhost:3000 in your browser.
 Live app preview  https://binod.live